Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model: Stochastic advection-diffusion-decay model with constant coefficients

-\item With $\rho$ and $\nu$ being fixed, $\sigma$ determines the resulting process variance $\Var\xi$. \end{itemize} These relationships provide us with guidance about which {\em local} properties of the spatio-temporal statistics are going to be impacted if the parameters $\boldsymbol\theta=(U,\rho,\nu,\sigma)$ become variable in space and time.
+\item With $\rho$ and $\nu$ being fixed, $\sigma$ determines the resulting process variance $\Var\xi$. \end{itemize} These conclusions give us an idea how {\em local} properties of the spatiotemporal field statistics are going to be impacted if the parameters $\boldsymbol\theta=(U,\rho,\nu,\sigma)$ become variable in space and time.